 How to Store Guava Cake

-In my opinion, this cake tastes especially delicious after it has been refrigerated overnight, I suggest chilling the whole thing overnight before serving.
+In my opinion, this cake tastes especially delicious after it has been refrigerated overnight, I suggest chilling the whole thing overnight in the baking pan before serving.
 Store any leftovers in the fridge for up to a week.

 Hawaiian Guava Cake